-AJC was among the first Jewish organizations anywhere in the world to engage with the Federal Republic of Germany after WWII.
-It did so in the belief that the best way to fully banish the forces of fascism was to help strengthen democracy and foster a spirit of pluralism and diversity.
-Following the fall of the Berlin Wall, AJC supported German unification, placing its trust in the spirit of reconciliation and friendship that marks German-Jewish relations today.
+American Jewish Committee (AJC) was the first global Jewish organization after WWII to engage with the Federal Republic of Germany.
+It did so in the belief that the best way to fully banish the forces of fascism was to help strengthen democratic practices and values.
+Following the fall of the Berlin Wall, AJC again took the lead as the first Jewish organization to support German unification, believing in the spirit of reconciliation and friendship.